LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 _Copied from INSTALL.md_

-Note: The virtual machine was created and tested using VirtualBox version 6.1 on Ubuntu 22.04.
+**Note:** The virtual machine was created and tested using VirtualBox version 6.1 on Ubuntu 22.04.
+Make sure you have atleast 130 GB of free storage to download and execute the virtual machine.

 ### Getting the virtual machine

 1. Download and install [VirtualBox](https://www.virtualbox.org/).
-2. Download virtual machine file [SBIR.ova]().
+2. Download virtual machine file [SBIR.ova](https://umass-my.sharepoint.com/:u:/g/personal/mmotwani_umass_edu/EeJYzl5GmhpGoPFvwAYE0gQBZCDZS-i1EJckOcmiDiMjoQ?e=4%3apaT2Tg&at=9).
-**Please note this is a large file and may take some time to download.**
+**Please note this is a large file (~50 GB) and may take some time (15-20 min) to download.**
 3. Open VirtualBox.
 4. Go to **File > Import Appliance...**
 5. Find and select the downloaded virtual machine file (`SBIR.ova`).
 Click **"Continue"**.
+7. Click **Agree** in the Software License Agreement box.
-6. Leave all the settings as they are and click **"Import"**.
+8. Leave all the settings as they are and click **"Import"**.
+(This will take around 6-10 minutes.)

 Once the virtual machine is imported, it will appear in your VirtualBox Manager as **SBIR** as shown below.

 <img src="images/sbir-vm-preview.png" alt="SBIR preview in VirtualBox Manager"/>

 You can now start the virtual machine by clicking the green **"Start"** arrow at the top of the VirtualBox Manager (see screenshot above).

+**Note:** If you get an error _Implementation of the USB 2.0 controller not found!_ then click on the orange gear icon of **Settings** at the top of the VirtualBox Manager (see screenshot above), select **USB** from the left pane in the settings box, and change USB controller selection from **USB 2.0** to **USB 1.1** by clicking the radio button of **USB 1.1**.
+Save this setting anmd now press **"Start"**.

-If the machine boots up successfully you will see the screen as shown below.
+When the machine boots up successfully you will see the screen as shown below.
 Please close the **Autocapture keyword** and **mouse pointer integration** pop-ups using the blue `x` icon.

 <img src="images/sbir-vm-start.png" alt="SBIR start in VirtualBox Manager"/>